lightscapevr/website/markdown/drawing.md

 ### Paint tool
 The tool to choose and place colours and textures on the model.

 * Choose a material.
-Hold in the **⋮ menu button** and move the controller over the paint bucket, then move the controller to the right to select a material from the palette and release the **⋮ menu button** to choose that material.
+Hold in the **⋮ tools button** and move the controller over the paint bucket, then move the controller to the right to select a material from the palette and release the **⋮ tools button** to choose that material.
 * Placing a material.
 With a material selected aim the laser at the face you wish to paint and click with the **trigger**.
 * Eye-drop a material.
 With the paint tool selected move the controller to touch the face with the material you want.
 You will see the tool icon will change to a bucket with a red arrow pointing into the bucket.
 Click with the **trigger** to make the material of the face become your currently selected material.